CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/faqs-content/no-kerb-credenials.md

 # I get "No Kerberos credentials found" error after submitting the script

-A valid Kerberos ticket is required for successful submission of a computational job into PBS batch system.
-Commonly an user obtains Kerberos ticket automatically after successful login to Metacentrum machine.
+You need a valid **Kerberos ticket (link do doku sekce Kerberos)**  to submit a job.
+Normally you ontain a Kerberos ticket when upon login to  a frontend.
 A ticket is valid for 10 hours.
-If the Kerberos ticket expires and the user wants to submit a job into the system the mentioned error message will appear.
-This can be solved by renewal of the ticket validity by command kauth (or kinit) or by new login.
-Current state of your Kerberos tickets can be checked using command klist.
-More information can be found in Kerberos documentation.
+If the user stays logged in for longer time and Kerberos ticket expires meanwhile, the above-mentioned error message will appear.

+To check for current Kerberos tickets, use `klist`.

+To get a new Kerberos ticket, use `kinit`.